SjVer/TI-Basic-Compiler/README.md

-# TI-Basic-Interpreter
+# TI-Basic-Compiler
-A compiler and interpreter for the TI-Basic language
+A compiler for the TI-Basic language